Cash-starved U.S. swaps watchdog to furlough staff in 2014

 The Commodity Futures Trading Commission, whose powers were vastly expanded after the 2007-2009 financial crisis, depends on Congressional appropriations for its budget, unlike U.S. bank regulators, which are self-funded.

-The CFTC will implement an administrative furlough of up to 14 days, including three days before January 15, Chairman Gary Gensler said in an email to staff on Thursday.
+The CFTC will implement an administrative furlough of up to 14 days, including three days before January 15, Chairman Gary Gensler said in an email on Thursday to staff.

 “This CFTC furlough results from continued funding challenges, sequestration and a required minimum level Congress set for the CFTC’s outside technology spending,” Gensler said in the email, which was seen by Reuters.